marked-gil/discover-asia/README.md

     * Social Media Icons

         The social media links of Discover Asia are displayed through social media icons for Facebook, Twitter, Instagram, and Youtube.
-These icons when clicked or tapped will open in a separate window to prevent the disruption of browsing the main website of Discover Asia.
+These icons when clicked or tapped will open in a separate window to prevent the disruption of user's browsing experience of the main website.

     * Copyright